 5th Grade Science

-In order to build science skills, your 5th grader:
+To build science skills, your 5th grader:

-- Questions, observes, and researches
+- questions, observes, and researches

-- Develops a hypothesis (based on observations and research)
+- develops a hypothesis (based on observations and research)

-- Makes predictions
+- makes predictions

-- Develops a conclusion
+- develops a conclusion

 - Collects and uses data to support experiments and what he learns.